 Van Horne - Garrison is a very small town located in the state of Iowa.
 With a population of 3,208 people and just one neighborhood, Van Horne - Garrison is the 154th largest community in Iowa.
-Van Horne - Garrison has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Van Horne - Garrison was built prior to World War II, making it one of the older and more historic towns in the country.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Van Horne - Garrison is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Van Horne - Garrison isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Van Horne - Garrison are a mix of both white- and blue-collar jobs.
 Overall, Van Horne - Garrison is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Van Horne - Garrison who work in management occupations (13.28%), office and administrative support (12.34%), and healthcare (10.41%).

 Also of interest is that Van Horne - Garrison has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Van Horne - Garrison are slightly better educated than the national average of 21.84% for all cities and towns, with 23.20% of adults in Van Horne - Garrison having a bachelor's degree or advanced degree.
+The education level of Van Horne - Garrison citizens is a little higher than the average for US cities and towns: 23.20% of adults in Van Horne - Garrison have at least a bachelor's degree.

 The per capita income in Van Horne - Garrison in 2022 was $41,256, which is wealthy relative to Iowa, and upper middle income relative to the rest of the US.
 This equates to an annual income of $165,024 for a family of four.
 However, Van Horne - Garrison contains both very wealthy and poor people as well.